BrandonHe/sdl_android_guides/docs/Getting Started/index.md

 We must implement a local copy of the SdlRouterService into our project.
 The class doesn't need any modification, it's just important that we include it.
 We will extend the `com.smartdevicelink.transport.SdlRouterService` in our class named `SdlRouterService`:

+!!!
+NOTE
+Do not include an import for `com.smartdevicelink.transport.SdlRouterService`.
+Otherwise, we will get an error for `'SdlRouterService' is already defined in this compilation unit`.
+!!!

 ```Java
 public class SdlRouterService extends  com.smartdevicelink.transport.SdlRouterService {
 //Nothing to do here